 4. You Are Not In Control

-This is awful to acknowledge, but it's the truth.
+This may be awful to acknowledge, but it's the truth.
 We can only make choices that will lead to outcomes.
 But, unfortunately, we do not get to control the outcome.
 I started IVF thinking it was something I could "win," as if there was a secret to getting it right and doing it quickly.

 5. Social Media Is Not Real Life